kaseywolff/Codesweeper/README.md

 1. Fork and clone this repo
 2. Run `npm install`
 3. Run `npm run dev`
-    * Currently, this will start your localhost:3000
+    * This will start your localhost:8080
     * Your changes will be reflected automatically when you save your file
-    * I ran into issues using both localhost:3000 and localhost:8080, and plan to remedy this later down the road, but it is not a priority at this time
 4. Play the game, make changes, have fun!